Man could go free after court overturns manslaughter conviction on McGirt claim

-In a decision that may pave the way for a man’s freedom, an obviously reluctant state appellate court overturned the conviction and 19-year prison sentence of a Wagoner man, who was found guilty earlier in the 2013 traffic death of an 11-year-old boy.
+In a decision that could pave the way for a man’s freedom, an obviously reluctant state appellate court overturned the conviction and 19-year prison sentence of a Wagoner man in the 2013 traffic death of an 11-year-old boy.

-Citing the Supreme Court’s McGirt ruling, the Oklahoma Court of Criminal Appeals on Thursday once again rejected the state’s concurrent jurisdiction claim in reversing and remanding the case of Richard Ray Roth back to the district court with instructions his case be dismissed.
+Citing the U.S. Supreme Court’s McGirt ruling, the Oklahoma Court of Criminal Appeals on Thursday rejected the state’s concurrent jurisdiction claim in reversing and remanding the case of Richard Ray Roth back to the district court with instructions to dismiss the case.

+The federal statute of limitations may not allow federal prosecution in the case.

 Roth’s blood alcohol content was nearly quadruple the legal limit at the time, according to court records.

-Following his conviction, Roth challenged his convictions on grounds the state of Oklahoma didn’t have the jurisdiction to prosecute him under the McGirt ruling.
+Roth challenged his convictions on grounds that the state of Oklahoma didn’t have the jurisdiction to prosecute him under the McGirt ruling.

-The 2020 Supreme Court decision found that since Congress had never disestablished the Muscogee Nation reservation, it still existed for purposes of criminal jurisdiction when a crime victim or suspect is American Indian and the crime occurred within a federally-recognized tribe’s reservation boundaries.
+The 2020 Supreme Court decision found that since Congress had never disestablished the Muscogee Nation reservation, it still existed for purposes of criminal jurisdiction when a crime victim or suspect is American Indian and the crime occurred within the Muscogee reservation boundaries.
+The ruling has been expanded to include the Cherokee, Chickasaw, Choctaw and Seminole nations' reservations.

-Roth is a member of the Cherokee Nation and the death occurred within the Muscogee Nation reservation.
+The boy who was killed was a member of the Cherokee Nation, and the death occurred within the Muscogee Nation reservation.

 In its written 3-1 opinion, the court acknowledges “the exceptionally hard impact today’s decision will have on the victim’s surviving family and friends, not to mention the community where these crimes occurred …”

 Despite this, the ruling states, “we have no choice but to apply the governing federal law.”
-Adding, “The matter is simply out of our hands after McGirt.”
+The court added: “The matter is simply out of our hands after McGirt.”

 The ruling sets up the possibility that Roth could be freed from prison early when the appellate court lifts its hold on the ruling after 20 days.

-The OCCA has typically held rulings for 20 days to give federal authorities time to seek an indictment.
+The Oklahoma Court of Criminal Appeals has typically held rulings for 20 days to give federal authorities time to seek an indictment.

 But that may not apply in Roth’s case.

-The ruling included comments from the victim’s mother regarding the impact the ruling could have on them if Roth’s conviction and sentence were overturned.
+The ruling included comments from the victim’s mother regarding the impact the ruling could have on the family if Roth’s conviction and sentence were overturned.

-“I don’t feel like I belong to (a) people, anymore,” said Ms. Sequichie-Chuculatre during a court hearing last year, after noting that her son was a citizen of the United States and the state of Oklahoma in addition to being a tribal member.
+“I don’t feel like I belong to (a) people, anymore,” Pamela Sue Chuculate-Sequichie said during a court hearing last year, after noting that her son was a citizen of the United States and the state of Oklahoma in addition to being a tribal member.

-And while the OCCA in August ruled that McGirt did not apply retroactively to state convictions that occurred prior to the McGirt decision, it nevertheless overturned Roth’s case because his was a direct appeal of his conviction and sentence rather than after it became final.
+And while the Court of Criminal appeals ruled in August that McGirt did not apply retroactively to state convictions that occurred prior to the McGirt decision, it nevertheless overturned Roth’s case because his was a direct appeal of his conviction and sentence rather than after it became final.

 “Because the five-year statute of limitations on any federal offense has long since expired, this case cannot be retried in federal court and Roth will likely go free without further punishment and without so much as a traffic ticket on his record for the events in this case,” Rowland wrote in his dissent.